jchinnam/lilypad/notes/scripts.md

 derives from MonoBehavior (this is a game object component), defines behavior of Player object (when you have a game object that has a lot of functionality that is specific to it, common to put it in a script with the same name)

 ##### how do our custom functions get called on events?
-the component "Player Input" with
+a script component with: (ie. "Player Input")
 - Behavior: Invoke Unity Events
 - Events:
   - choose action map (Player), then action (Interact) to raise an event. we can add our onInteract() function as a listener to this event